The Monterey balcony boom: 1960s tract homes in the Tri-Valley

 Monterey-style home with balcony supports on Churchill Drive, Pleasanton.

-Morrison Homes introduced the style to Pleasanton Valley in 1966.
+Morrison Homes brought Monterey balconies to Pleasanton Valley in 1966.

 Elegant Monterey-style home with stucco walls and balcony on Tanglewood Way, Pleasanton.

-As South San Ramon developed rapidly, builders brought in Monterey-inspired designs that helped shape the city’s architectural identity.
+Monterey-style homes appeared across San Ramon as development accelerated in the mid-1960s.
 Kay Homes brought the design to Rancho Solano in 1965.

 Monterey-style home with traditional balcony and modern design elements on Milo Place, San Ramon.

-A standout Monterey-style home on Milo Place, San Ramon, blending traditional and modern elements.
+A Monterey-style home on Milo Place, San Ramon, blending traditional and modern elements.
+Imagery via Google Street View.

 Charming Monterey-style house with cantilevered balcony on Cherry Hills Lane, San Ramon.

-Charming Monterey home on Cherry Hills Lane, San Ramon, featuring classic stucco and balcony design.
+A Monterey home on Cherry Hills Lane, San Ramon, featuring classic stucco and balcony design.
+Imagery via Google Street View.

 By the mid-1960s, Monterey-style homes had become a fixture in California suburbia, especially in the Tri-Valley.
 But as architectural trends shifted in the 1970s toward more contemporary and minimalist designs, the popularity of Monterey-style tract homes faded.